A Gift in Your Will

 - Ensure long-term financial viability and enable The Courtauld to rise to the challenges of the future, meet emerging needs and undertake critical new initiatives;

-- Strengthen The Courtauld’s work, sustains its margin of excellence, and reinforce its leadership position;
+- Strengthen The Courtauld’s work, sustain its margin of excellence, and reinforce its leadership position;

 - Attract and retain the highest quality students and faculty;